-This recipe made about 16oz of golden syrup.
+This recipe made about 16oz of syrup.
 Store in a cool, dry place.

 I used my syrup in this mini treacle tart recipe and am now eyeing all of those delicious golden syrup recipes I listed above like pudding recipe, golden syrup cake…. 🙂

 I have to share this with you!
 This inexpensive golden syrup cookbook (ebook) gives you all kinds of sweet (and savory!) recipes for biscuits (cookies), traybakes, puddings, tarts, cakes, and other breakfast, brunch, and teatime favorite.
 Plus helpful baking tips and suggestions.
 You’ll find endless ways to enjoy your homemade golden syrup!

 How perfect of a holiday, birthday or shower gift would this be with a jar of syrup, whether homemade or Lyle’s original?

 Sugar, water and a slice of lemon are all you need to make this buttery caramel flavored syrup!